franc136/2022_Cyclistic_Case_Study/README.md

 #### Rides Per Quarter

 Next, I identified the most popular times that riders were taking out the bikes over the year.
-Focussing on rides by quarter, the most popular ride frequency occurred during Q2 and Q3 with a sharp drop off in ridership during Q1 and Q4.
+Focussing on rides by quarter, the most popular ride frequency occurred during Q2 and Q3, with a sharp drop in ridership during Q1 and Q4.
 Despite lower ride counts in Q1 and Q4, across the board, member riders outnumbered casual riders during the whole year.

 ![Rides per quarter](/Viz/Rides_per_quarter.png)

 #### Rides Per Month

 Breaking down the most popular ride times further, I looked at the most popular rider months per group.
 The summer months of June and July were the most popular with casual riders, accounting for almost as many rides as member riders.
-Ridership across both groups was high from May to October, but per month, members still outrode casual members in all months.
+Ridership across both groups was high from May to October, but per month, member riders still outrode casual riders in all months.

 ![Rides per month](/Viz/rides_per_month.png)

 #### Rides Per Week

-Focussing on weekdays versus weekends I could see a stark difference between the two rider groups.
-Member riders have a much higher number of rides during the weekdays whereas casual riders take more rides over the weekends.
+Focussing on weekdays versus weekends, I could see a stark difference between the two rider groups.
+Member riders have a much higher number of rides during the weekdays, whereas casual riders take more rides over the weekends.
 Saturdays were the only day of the week where casual riders outnumbered member rides, however, Sunday was about equal with both groups.

 ![Rides per week](/Viz/Total_rides_DOW.png)